 I would spend my last day in Iceland exploring the waterfalls of Skogafoss and Seljalandsfoss.
 I definitely think it would be cool to walk in a cave behind a waterfall.

 I really hope that I get to visit Iceland in the near future.
-So what do you think of my ambitious Iceland roadtrip itinerary?
+So what do you think of my ambitious 10 days in Iceland roadtrip itinerary?
 Do you think it is feasible and do you have any suggestions of places that I need to add to my itinerary?
 Please do let me know in the comments below while I go learn how to pronounce some of the names of places in Iceland.